Funeral Directing and Embalming

 Administrative Penalty: AN INDIVIDUAL WHO PRACTICES FUNERAL DIRECTING AND/OR EMBALMING AFTER THE EXPIRATION OF HIS/HER CREDENTIAL IS SUBJECT TO ASSESSMENT OF AN ADMINISTRATIVE PENALTY OF $10 PER DAY UP TO $1,000 or such other action as provided in the statutes and regulations governing the credential.

-Inactive: If you elect not to renew your credential, you may select Inactive Status.
+If you elect not to renew your credential, you may select Inactive Status.
 Inactive means that you cannot practice but may represent yourself as having an inactive credential.
 To change from inactive to active status you MUST contact this office for an application and meet the reinstatement requirements which are in effect at the time the status change is requested.
 You do not have to meet the continuing competency requirements to request Inactive Status.

-To renew a license, you must:
+To renew a license active status, you must:

-Document 16 hours of approved continuing education (on the renewal form), earned within the renewal period
+Attest to earning 16 hours of approved continuing education (on the renewal form), earned within the renewal period

 Inform the Department of any misdemeanor/felony convictions or disciplinary actions pending or taken in another state since your last renewal or during the time period since initial credentialing if such occurred within the previous two years.
 If convicted/disciplined, you must also submit: